-Circa 60 BC: Julius Caesar invents a substitution cipher that shifts characters by three places: A becomes D, B becomes E, and so on.
+Circa 60 BC: Julius Caesar invents a substitution cypher that shifts characters by three places: A becomes D, B becomes E, and so on.
 A simple and effective encoding method at that time.

-1553: Giovan Battista Bellaso envisions the first cipher to use a proper encryption key - an agreed-upon keyword that the recipient needs to know if he or she wants to decode the message.
+1553: Giovan Battista Bellaso envisions the first cypher to use a proper encryption key - an agreed-upon keyword that the recipient needs to know if they want to decode the message.

 1854: Charles Wheatstone invents the Playfair Cipher, which encrypts pairs of letters instead of single ones and is, therefore, harder to crack.